MarkEAhrens/IntroStats/docs/index.md

-# Introductory Statistics Course Materials
+# Introductory Fun and Games

 >  If you are an instructor who was directed to this site so that you can set up your own web page, you'll find the instructions at <http://github.com/dtkaplan/stat101>.